cas-packone/packone/README.md

 This software is inspired by the "serverless" trend in cloud computing and big data processing, with the ambitions to bridge the IaaS to Apache Ambari seamlessly and coordinate Ambari Services into an elastic high-level workspace.
 Currently, It support to deploy and scale out Hadoop, Spark, Hive, Neo4j, MongoDB, Kylin, Redis and many other clustering software in several clicks or api callings.

 # Install
-Choose a linux (Centos 7.5 is verified) host which network can reach the target openstack group resource, and create a postgresql db with its information (db_user, db_passwd, db_host, db_port, db_name) collected.
+1. Choose a linux (Centos 7.5 is verified) host which network can reach the target cloud resource;
+2. yum install pip3.6 and python36-devel;
+3. Create a postgresql db with its information (db_user, db_passwd, db_host, db_port, db_name) collected.

 Then run:

-pip install pk1
+pip3.6 install pk1

-pip install -U pip setuptools
+pip3.6 install -U pip setuptools

-pk1 setup --database db_user:db_passwd:db_host:b_port:db_name
+pk1 setup --database db_user:db_passwd:db_host:db_port:db_name

 # Start Service
 pk1 start [--listening 127.0.0.1:11001]